WLRT

 WLRT (1250 AM) is a commercial radio station licensed to Nicholasville, Kentucky and serving the Lexington–Fayette metropolitan area.
 It is owned by New Albany Broadcasting and airs a Regional Mexican music format, called "La Explosiva 101.9 FM & 1250 AM".

 History

 In December 1961, WLRT first signed on as WNVL.
 It was originally a daytimer, required to be off the air at night, so it would not interfere with other stations on AM 1250.
-But in the 1990s, it got permission to broadcast at low power after sunset.
+In the 1990s, WNVL got permission to broadcast at low power after sunset.